 - Total combined 16,000 parameters

 If you recall a matrix property from your school days: If you multiply two matrices - 𝐴 (dimension m x r) and 𝐵 (dimension r x n), the dimension of the new matrix will be m x n.
 So if we multiply 𝐴 and 𝐵 above, we’ll get a 1000 x 1000 matrix, which is the same size as the full update we wanted.
 Knowing this, what if we learn two smaller matrices 𝐴 and 𝐵 instead of learning one huge update matrix directly?
-This way, we only have to finetune 16,000 parameters compared to the original 1 million and if we multiply 𝐴 and 𝐵, we’ll get the same dimension as 𝑊. This is exactly what LoRA does.
-By learning two low-rank matrices instead of one large matrix, it reduces the number of trainable parameters by more than 98%, thereby lowering the computational cost.
-The mathematical idea behind LoRA is that low-rank approximations can capture the most important variations in the data with fewer parameters.
+This way, we only have to fine-tune 16,000 parameters compared to 1 million and if we multiply 𝐴 and 𝐵, we’ll get the same dimension as 𝑊.

-Here’s a question for you: If LoRA is so effective in reducing computational requirements, is LoRA a one-stop solution for all finetuning tasks?
+Here’s a question for you: If LoRA is so effective in reducing computational requirements, is LoRA a one-stop solution for all fine-tuning tasks?

 As the saying goes, there are no free lunches.
 In this case, there’s a trade-off between accuracy and computational power.
 While LoRA may reproduce a matrix of original dimension, 1 million parameters will likely capture a lot more information than 16,000 parameters.
 This raises the topic of Generalization vs. Specialization.
-Remember, the pretrained models like Llama are trained on many different types of dataset (generalized model) but by finetuning, we’re trying to make the model specialized for one task while avoiding the issue of catastrophic forgetting.
+The pretrained models like Llama are trained on many different types of dataset (generalized model) but by fine-tuning, we’re trying to make the model specialized for one task while avoiding the issue of catastrophic forgetting.

 Quantization